A GREEK MIKRASIATIC STATE

 In late December 1921, Dr Siotis , a prominent member of Constantinople

 Amyna, approached Papoulas seeking his support.
-The latter indicated that
+The latter indicated

 he couldn't act without the authority of the Greek Government.
 Although,